What you get out of this

 Help customers find and discover products by creating product listing pages for different categories.
 These can be linked to from the categories in your menu.

 Product listing pages introduce customers to items related to what they’re interested in, and they’re good for SEO too.
-Individual product pages won’t usually rank for broad search queries, but product listing pages might.
+Individual product pages won’t usually rank for broad search engine queries, but product listing pages might.

 Tip: A discoverability-related plugin worth looking into is LimeSpot Personalizer, which recommends and upsells products and has audience segmentation features.